 Photo taken by Anne Lenehan one cold July.
 The blue salvia on the right is Anthony Parker’ and the tall pink one is involucrata x karwinskii ‘Winter Lipstick’.
 The red just peeping through behind is salvia gesneriiflora.

 I grew up in Sydney until I went to live in Munich and England.
 Later my husband and I went to Chile, via Alaska, as voluntary missionaries in 1970.
 Interestingly we coincided with Communism and lived under nearly all of Allende’s government.
 Our son was born in Chile but we came back to Australia for our second child.
-We have lived in one house for 40 years now!

 I was teaching shorthand to newspaper cadets which led into writing a paid gardening column for 16 years.
 During that time I was asked to teach a herb class.
 I used to pot herbs in cans, progressed to cottage plants, and finally specialised in salvias from 1990.
 I have been mail ordering salvias since about 1993.